DanielTsiang/CS50ai/project0/degrees/README.md

 </p>

 ### Getting Started
-1. Visit a demo using the small data set here [here](https://replit.com/@DanielTsiang/degrees).
+1. Visit a demo using the small data set [here](https://replit.com/@DanielTsiang/degrees).
 To use the large data set, run the code on your local computer.
 2. Click the green button to run the demo code.
 Or run ```python degrees.py large``` to load the large data set.
 3. Enter the name of two actors, e.g. Tom Cruise and Tom Hanks.